 You must request and receive approval for nonstandard testing arrangements before you register with ASWB to take the exam.
-ASWB requires that you request and receive approval for nonstandard testing arrangements in advance so the test center is prepared and your testing experience goes smoothly, without compromising exam security.
+ASWB requires that you request and receive approval for nonstandard testing arrangements in advance, so the test center is prepared and your testing experience goes smoothly, without compromising exam security.
 Nonstandard testing arrangements cannot be added to an existing testing appointment.

-Disability or other health condition
+Disability or other needs

 Documented disabilities are protected under federal and/or state law and generally apply to a person who has a physical or mental impairment that substantially limits one or more major life activity.